William CraigCEO & Co-Founder

 CG Textures is an excellent texture site created by 3D artist Marcel Vijfwinkel.
 CG Textures is structured to help you quickly find types of textures such as Grunge and Nature textures, but if you’re looking for something/someone specific, use the Advanced Search for more specific searches.

-Squidfingers / Patterns is a collection of useful and intricate patterns that you can use as repeating CSS backgrounds or on print work.
 Squidfingers / Patterns is the work of graphic designer and programmer extraordinaire, Travis Beckham.

 TextureKing is a fast-growing, high-resolution texture repository maintained by creative agency, REH3design.
 There are currently over 300 stock textures – usually available at 1,600 x 1,200 pixels.
 TextureKing is currently working on giving users the ability to submit their own textures to share.